 When a traveler asks in a bar to purchase marijuana, the bartender sells it to them openly, causing many people to think it's no big deal.
 He then immediately phones an associate who may or may not be a legitimate police officer.

 The cop then shakes down the traveler, busts them with the weed they just purchased, and demands an expensive bribe.
 The weed is confiscated and given back to the barman who shares in the bribe.
 The same product is later resold to the next unsuspecting traveler!

 Buying Prescription Drugs in Thailand

-Unlike in the United States where you need a prescription written by a doctor to obtain controlled medications, you can simply walk into many pharmacies in Bangkok or Chiang Mai and purchase prescription drugs -- usually at a fraction of the price found in the West.
+Unlike in the United States where a prescription is required to obtain controlled medications, you can simply walk into many pharmacies throughout Thailand and purchase prescription drugs.
+The pills usually cost a fraction of the prices seen in the United States.

-While easy access can be handy for getting antibiotics or necessary medicines while traveling, some tourists abuse the open system and purchase large quantities of Valium (diazepam), sleeping pills, pain killers, Ritalin, Viagra, Adderall, and other popular drugs to take home.
+Although easy access can be handy for getting antibiotics or necessary medicines while traveling, some tourists abuse the open system and purchase large quantities of Valium (diazepam), sleeping pills, pain killers, Ritalin, Viagra, Adderall, and other popular drugs to take home.

-Even if the pills are legal to obtain in Thailand, that does not mean that you can legally carry them back into your home country without a prescription or medical passport.
-A strip of Valium may get you a "no-no" wag of the finger, but larger quantities of pills will certainly have you stammering for an explanation in an airport back office.
+Carrying these pills without a prescription or medical passport is illegal.
+A strip of Valium confiscated by authorities may get you a "no-no" wag of the finger, but too much may have you stammering for an explanation in an airport back office.

 Magic Shakes and Happy Pizzas in Thailand